d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/change-management/README.md

 ## Change Management approach in SAP Data Warehouse Cloud
 One quick way to stop the **Tower Problem** and inconsistencies is to prohibit and prevent changes and modifications on models with dependencies and impacts on other models.
 However, in reality this is not practical.
+1. Strict prevention of inconsistent changes leads very quickly to **modeling inflexiblity**, since changes can not be applied after a model has dependencies.
+That means, users have to model things from scratch to overcome this strict rule, which is **highly inefficient**.
+2. **Changes and modifications can not be always prevented**, e.g. modifications on models in the source system.
+SAP Data Warehouse Cloud simply has no control over these models and for that can not prohibit such changes.